TITLE 35: ENVIRONMENTAL PROTECTION

 ii) Closed-vent system components or connections other than those specified in subsection (l)(1)(B)(i) must be monitored annually and at other times as requested by the Agency, except as provided for in subsection (o), using the procedures specified in Section 721.934(b) to demonstrate that the components or connections operate with no detectable emissions.
 The Agency must make any request for monitoring in writing to the remanufacturer or other person that stores or treats the hazardous secondary material.

-C) In the event that a defect or leak is detected, the remanufacturer or other person that stores or treats the hazardous secondary material must repair the defect or leak in accordance with the requirements of subsection (l)(3).
+C) If a defect or leak is detected, the remanufacturer or other person that stores or treats the hazardous secondary material must repair the defect or leak in compliance with subsection (l)(3).

-D) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the inspection and monitoring in accordance with the requirements specified in Section 721.935.
+D) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the inspection and monitoring in compliance with the requirements specified in Section 721.935.

-2) Each closed-vent system that is used to comply with subsection (k)(2) must be inspected and monitored in accordance with the following requirements:
+2) Each closed-vent system that is used to comply with subsection (k)(2) must be inspected and monitored as follows:

 A) The closed-vent system must be visually inspected by the remanufacturer or other person that stores or treats the hazardous secondary material to check for defects that could result in air pollutant emissions.
-Defects include, but are not limited to, visible cracks, holes, or gaps in ductwork or piping or loose connections.
+Defects include visible cracks, holes, or gaps in ductwork or piping or loose connections.

 B) The remanufacturer or other person that stores or treats the hazardous secondary material must perform an initial inspection of the closed-vent system on or before the date that the system becomes subject to this Section.
 Thereafter, the remanufacturer or other person that stores or treats the hazardous secondary material must perform the inspections at least once every year.

-C) In the event that a defect or leak is detected, the remanufacturer or other person that stores or treats the hazardous secondary material must repair the defect in accordance with the requirements of subsection (l)(3).
+C) If a defect or leak is detected, the remanufacturer or other person that stores or treats the hazardous secondary material must repair the defect or the leak in compliance with subsection (l)(3).

-D) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the inspection and monitoring in accordance with the requirements specified in Section 721.935.
+D) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the inspection and monitoring in compliance with the requirements specified in Section 721.935.

 3) The remanufacturer or other person that stores or treats the hazardous secondary material must repair all detected defects as follows: